Darshan910/PasswodManager/README.md

 # MERN Password Manager

-Welcome to MERN Password Manager, a secure and convenient way to manage your passwords for various online accounts.
+Welcome to MERN Password Manager, a secure and convenient way to manage your passwords for various online accounts or Web-Apps.

 ## Installation